mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-07-31-Jenkins-On-Kubernetes.markdown

 layout: post
 title: "Perfect Jenkins workflow Part 02: Helm Charts"
 excerpt: "When deploying applications on kubernetes, one typically has to define the Workload resources using a series of yaml files, Helm makes this easier.. "
-categories: [Jenkins,Helm Charts,Terraform, Configuration Management]
+categories: [Jenkins, Helm Charts, Terraform, Configuration Management]
 ---

 ## Quick Refresher on life before Helm